-A. Site Selection Authority: The site selection authority is responsible for:

-- Establishing the site selection team tailored for this particular effort, including appropriate contracting, legal, logistical, technical, and other expertise; - Reviewing and approving the site selection plan; - Appointing the voting and non-voting members of the site selection panel; - Appointing the site selection panel chairperson; - Providing a briefing to FBI and GSA senior leadership prior to executing the final decision document; and - Executing the final decision document that selects the site and sets forth the rationale as to why the selected site is the most advantageous to the United States.
+- A. Site Selection Authority: The site selection authority is responsible for: - Establishing the site selection team tailored for this particular effort, including appropriate contracting, legal, logistical, technical, and other expertise; - Reviewing and approving the site selection plan; - Appointing the voting and non-voting members of the site selection panel; - Appointing the site selection panel chairperson; - Providing a briefing to FBI and GSA senior leadership prior to executing the final decision document; and - After review of the full record of the site selection panel, executing the final decision document that selects the site and sets forth the rationale as to why the selected site is the most advantageous to the United States. - B. Site Selection Panel: The site selection panel is responsible for: